Accelerate your biologic drug development with Praesto®

 Artificial solutions simulating real ones were used in the work.
 Not all lanthanides were included in the experiments.
 Typically, 1 to 3 elements were taken to represent light, medium and heavy rare earths in different experiments.

 Scandium from Streams of TiO2 Production by Sulfate Route

 One of the earliest works on ion exchange separation of scandium used strong acid cation exchange resin (9).
 Resins with different functionality have been examined for scandium separation from REE (10).
 Later, it was shown that phosphorus-containing resins are more effective for sorption of scandium (11), (12), (13).

 Sulfate production of TiO2 pigment is comprised of several stages.
 When the acid leach solution is diluted, the titanic acid precipitates as a result of hydrolysis.
 At this step, the hydrolysis sulfuric acid is obtained.
 This stream contains 200‑250 g/l sulfuric acid, 15-17 mg/l scandium, around 3-5 g/l titanium, 30-40 g/l of total iron, as well as thorium, zirconium, aluminum and other impurities.
 The hydrolysis acid may be diluted further before disposal.
 Definitely, such streams are of interest as potential feeds for scandium recovery.
-Two solutions modeling the real hydrolysis sulfuric acid were prepared (Table 2).
+Two solutions modeling the real hydrolysis sulfuric acid were prepared (see below).